jingw222/raspicam_vision_lite/README.md

 ## :strawberry:Dependencies

-Following configurations are fully tested.
+Following setups are fully tested.
 Some variations could also work, but no guarantee.

 **Hardwares**
 - Raspberry Pi 3 Model B+